 In the early 20th century, there was a dancer in France who was passionately studying the Noh play Hagoromo.
 Her name was Helene Giuglaris.
 Born in the Brittany region in 1916, she is said to have been taught the basics of dance from Isadora Duncan, a legendary American dancer, sometimes described as ‘the founder of modern dance’.
 Influenced by Duncan, she grew up to pursue her own style of dance and stage art, and along the way, she discovered Japanese Noh dramas.

-She was especially intrigued by the Hagoromo play based on the Hagoromo legend in Miho.
+She was especially into the Hagoromo play based on the Hagoromo legend in Miho.
 And she started research to perform her own Hagoromo on stage.
 That was in the 1940s.
 Due to the paucity of information about things in Japan at that time, it must have been difficult for her to do research, and it also cost her an enormous amount of money to obtain stage costumes, Noh masks, and other stage props.

 But at last she succeeded in performing Hagoromo for the first time in the hall of the Guimet Museum in 1949 to acclaim, and she went on to tour France with it.
 But it was during this tour that a terrible tragedy struck her.
 During a show, she suddenly fell down on stage and was carried to the hospital; and without ever returning to the stage again, she passed away in 1951 at the age of 35 from leukemia.